SMooreSwe/puppies-frontend/README.md

 # Puppies Frontend UI

 This project is a test of my typescript, react and fullstack skills.
-It connects to the separate [PuppiesAPI repository](https://github.com/SMooreSwe/puppiesAPI), which accesses a MongoDB database of "puppies".
+It connects to the separate C# [PuppiesAPI repository](https://github.com/SMooreSwe/dotnetPuppies), which accesses an Azure SQL database of "puppies".
+The deployed project can be found [here](https://puppypicker.vercel.app/).

 The puppy objects consist of a breed, name, birthdate and their assigned id.